-- an unlimited number of preferred shares, non-participating, non-voting, with a par value of \$10 each, issuable in series: - an unlimited number of Class A common shares, voting, participating, without par value, ("Class A Shares"); - an unlimited number of Class B shares, non-voting, participating, without par value, ("Class B Shares").
+- an unlimited number of preferred shares, non-participating, non-voting, with a par value of \$10 each, issuable in series; - an unlimited number of Class A common shares, voting, participating, without par value, ("Class A Shares"); and

+- an unlimited number of Class B shares, non-voting, participating, without par value, ("Class B Shares").

 The Class B Shares are "restricted securities" (within the meaning of the relevant Canadian regulations respecting securities) in that they do not carry any voting rights.
+The holders of Class B Shares are entitled to receive notice and to attend and participate at meetings of shareholders of the Corporation but are not entitled to vote.